 Although Teresa had no experience of working as an accommodation officer, she had developed strong time management, communication and planning skills, ideal for a job in the housing sector

-Teresa works as an accommodation officer in the student accommodation team at the University of Northampton.
-She has been there for 16 months and prior to this worked as an office administrator for a private lettings company.
-Teresa graduated in 2006 with a BA in English and French.
+I have a BA English and French and currently work as an accommodation officer in the student accommodation team at the University of Northampton.
+Prior to this, I worked as an office administrator for a private lettings company.

 My role is varied but we tend to work to an annual cycle.
 A large part of my job is to produce the annual student housing lists.
 This requires liaising with landlords, inspecting properties and ensuring that they meet the required national recognised standards.

 There is quite a bit of administration work, which involves inputting data and producing letters, and this is perhaps one aspect of the job that I least enjoy.

 On a daily basis I am dealing with clients and their enquiries and these can range from issues within halls of residence to problems with their landlords.
 I promote our services on university open days as well and this gives me the opportunity to continue to engage with the students.

 A large part of my job role is providing advice to both students and landlords and in the future I see myself remaining within the advice sector where I can continue to work on a 1-2-1 basis and be hands on.
 Most importantly, I would like to work within a job where I have my own caseload and I can follow a case through to its completion.
 Often in this job role, you can provide the initial advice but the student does not always return to let you know the outcome.

 This website is best viewed in an up-to-date web browser with CSS enabled.
 While you will be able to view the content of this page in your current browser, you will not be able to get the full visual experience.
 Please consider upgrading your browser software or enabling style sheets if you are able to do so.